Abdallah-Shadad/ToDoList_ConsoleApp/README.md

 ## Future Improvements
 - [ ] Save tasks to a file for persistence
       Allow saving tasks to `.txt`, `.json`, or `.csv` files so data isn’t lost when the app closes.
-- [ ] Implement task editing
-      Provide a way to modify existing tasks’ descriptions by their IDs.
 - [ ] Add task search or filtering
       Enable searching for tasks by keywords or filtering by status (completed, pending).
 - [ ] Implement task due dates